Brisppy/twitch-archiver/README.md

 ## Requirements
 * **Python >= 3.7**
+* Python **requests** and **m3u8** modules - `pip install requests m3u8`
 * **[ffmpeg](https://ffmpeg.org/)** (Accessible via $PATH - see [Installation](#installation))

 ## Installation & Usage
 ### Installation
-1. Clone the repository via `git clone https://github.com/Brisppy/twitch-archiver` or grab the latest [release](https://github.com/Brisppy/twitch-vod-archiver/releases/latest).
+1. Download the most recent release via the green "Code" button on the top right, or grab the latest stable [release](https://github.com/Brisppy/twitch-vod-archiver/releases/latest).

 2. Download [ffmpeg](https://ffmpeg.org/) and add to your PATH.
 See [this](https://www.wikihow.com/Install-FFmpeg-on-Windows) article if you are unsure how to do this.